paul1956/CareLink/README.md

 - Medtronic CareLink data display

 ## Updated
-- 7/3/2022
+- 7/13/2022

 ## What's New in this release
+  New in 3.4.0.3
+  Fixes to date conversion for better international support Added new method to do AIT decay, you can select new method under options

   New in 3.2.0.0
-  First public release supporting 770G and 780 in North America and Europe Scale displays have limited support the app works best at 100% Issue reporting and check for new realese have been added to Help menu.
+  First public release supporting 770G and 780 in North America and Europe Scale displays have limited support the app works best at 100% Issue reporting and check for new release have been added to Help menu.

 ## Description